 Too Slow Mobile App Development is Hitting The Revenue

-There are couple of important aspects why every company that produces apps for consumers should be looking to accelerate the delivery of their mobile apps and use variety of channels to provide those capabilities for consumer to buy – and among those, web experiences:
+There are a couple of important aspects why every company that produces apps for consumers should be looking to accelerate the delivery of their mobile apps and use a variety of channels to provide those capabilities for consumers to buy – and among those, web experiences:

 1. Very few consumers ACTUALLY USE mobile apps provided by retailers.
 Despite there is an app available for every need (or anticipated need that consumer might have) those apps aren’t used.
 Typically, those apps get in lost in the sea of apps.

-2. When those apps aren’t used in volumes and for specific needs, retailers – or whoever that builds those apps – do NOT get feedback or cannot tweak functionality of those apps to be more suitable for consumers.
+2. When those apps aren’t used in volumes and for specific needs, retailers – or whoever that builds those apps – do NOT get feedback or cannot tweak the functionalities of those apps to be more suitable for consumers.

 The Mobile DevOps Shift-Left Has Changed Things

-Now, it’s worth of mentioning that agile methodologies and mobile devops culture doesn’t compete against each other, but they can significantly complement each others benefits.
+Now, it’s worth of mentioning that agile methodologies and mobile DevOps culture don’t compete against each other, but they can significantly complement each other’s benefits.

 From Complexity to Agility – Dev & Test & Delivery